ComputeCanada/magic_castle/docs/README.md

 (refer to [section 4.9 public_keys](#49-public_keys)).

-**Note 2**: If you have no wish to use ssh-agent, you can configure Magic Castle to generate a keypair specific to your cluster.
+**Note 2**: If you have no wish to use ssh-agent, you can configure Magic Castle to generate a key pair specific to your cluster.
 The public key will be written in the sudoer `authorized_keys` and Terraform will be able to connect the cluster using the corresponding private key.
 For more information, refer to [section 4.15 generate_ssh_key](#415-generate_ssh_key-optional).